 Soul to Sole

-I love this control he had on the way the landscape should be seen, and so this became the primary idea I wanted to convey in my shoe box installation.
-I thought — ‘How can I control the visitor when they interact with the space I'm creating?’
+I love the control Capability Brown had on the way the landscape should be seen, and so this became the primary idea I wanted to convey in my shoe box installation.
+I thought – ‘How can I control the visitor when they interact with the space Im creating?’
 This led me towards the process of placing the user into a certain position before viewing.
-After much deliberation, I finalised my plan to have the visitors look through an eye piece representative of that to an architect's distance measurement tool, and to view a series of photographs though this.
+After much deliberation, I finalised my plan to have the visitors look through an eye piece representative of that to an architects distance measurement tool, and to view a series of photographs though this.
 The eyepiece would be fitted to a frame that stops the user from making any sneak peeks until they are in the correct position.